Balanced Funds Meaning

 Balanced Funds are the funds which invest the money in the mix of both stocks and the bonds with the aim of achieving the high rate of return on the funds along with balancing the risk with the help of the diversification and these funds generally have more risk when compared with the fixed income funds but the less risk when compared with the pure equity funds.

 In India, balanced funds generally have 30%-40% of its investment in Equity and the remaining in Bonds and (or) other debt investment instruments.
-These funds like others are also impacted by the movements in the stock markets as a certain portion is equity-oriented, however, values of these funds in a whole are to be less volatile in comparison to a 100% equity fund.
+These funds like others are also impacted by the movements in the stock markets as a certain portion is equity-oriented, however, values of these funds as a whole are to be less volatile in comparison to a 100% equity fund.

 Balance Funds Suitability